TC-X/ci-case-study/readme.md

 - **Open the frontend** at [http://localhost:3000](http://localhost:3000).
 - **Send Messages**: Type into the input field and click send or press enter.
 - **View Multiple Threads**: Use the sidebar to switch between preset threads.
-New thread creation isn’t fully implemented, but the preset threads will store and show their own messages.
-- **Markdown Formatting**: The backend responses can include basic markdown formatting, which the frontend renders appropriately.
+- **Markdown Formatting**: The backend responses can include basic markdown formatting.

 ---